-If one were to try to get into the heads of the jury one would suspect that they were still mesmerized by yesterday’s proceedings and the Irish lilt of pulmonologist Dr. Martin Tobin.
-Today’s proceedings were a bit monotonous but quite revelatory as the defense may have been able to sew a bit of doubt.
+If one were to try to get into the heads of the jury, you might suspect that they were still mesmerized by yesterday’s proceedings and the Irish lilt of pulmonologist Dr. Martin Tobin.
+Today’s proceedings were a bit monotonous but quite revelatory as the defense may have been able to sow a bit of doubt.

 As noted by Court TV prognosticators, in most criminal murder trials the medical examiner is leaned on heavily to give the cause of death.
 But in this instance, it seems the prosecution called Hennepin County Chief Medical Examiner Dr. Andrew Baker somewhat reluctantly.
 It’s likely because during the prosecution’s questioning he did not seem to be playing for the home team.